-As you can see by the table below, our system had no violations, with the exception of one monitoring violation.
-Our water system is required to take 2 routine coliform/e-coli monitoring samples each month.
-When we changed operators last August, we took the 2 specified samples, one from Bayview and one from the Dromore area.
-Unknown to us at the time was that one sample was required from Bayview and one from the Cape Horn area.
-Since the routine sample was not taken from the Cape Horn area, it was considered a monitoring violation.
-The health effects of this missing sample are unknown.
+As you can see by the table below, our system had no violations.
 We're proud that your drinking water meets or exceeds all Federal and State requirements.
 We have learned through our monitoring and testing that some constituents have been detected.
 However, the EPA has determined that your water IS SAFE at these levels.